Manipulative Child Behavior: Signs, Symptoms, & Solutions

 1. Emotional Outbursts

 Your child might not be able to take “no” as an answer when you deny them anything.
 They may get irritated or exhausted when you don’t grant them their wish.
 When this happens, the child may get out of control and find it challenging to control their emotions.
 This can result in aggression, outbursts, crying, or rudeness.
-Such intense emotional behavior can confuse you as a parent, and out of concern for your child, you may be obliged to grant their wish or fulfill their request.
+Such intense emotional behaviour can confuse you as a parent, and out of concern for your child, you may be obliged to grant their wish or fulfil their request.

 2. Temper Tantrums